matter-labs/zksync-web-era-docs/docs/dev/troubleshooting/status.md

 If a Solidity library can be inlined, i.e. it only contains `private` or `internal` methods, then this library can be used without any limitations.

 However, if a library contains at least one `public` or `external` method, it is no longer inlined in the Yul representation.
 These addresses need to be passed explicitly to our compiler.
-This is not currently supported by our hardhat plugin, but will be added later.
+This is not currently supported by our hardhat plugin but will be added later.

 ## Unsupported opcodes